mac-cain13/notificato/Readme.md

         // Read all "tuples" from the feedback service
         $tuples = $feedback->receive();

-        // The envelopes contain usefull information about how many retries were needed and if sending succeeded foreach ($tuples as $tuple)
+        // The tuple contains information about what device unregistered and when it did unregister foreach ($tuples as $tuple)
         {
             echo 'Device ' . $tuple->getDeviceToken() . ' invalidated at ' . $tuple->getInvalidatedAt()->format(\DateTime::ISO8601) .
 PHP_EOL;